 ii) The faucet is not releasing water

 When you turn the faucet anticlockwise, the water flow should turn on.
-But, when the water flow is not starting or has slowed down, you have to guess that the problem is happening because of the frozen toilet pipes.
+But when it does not start or has slowed down, you have to guess that the problem is caused by the frozen toilet pipes.

 Additional Tips